 \subsection{Contractibility of core}

-The main challenging is to show $\Delta_{S,S'}$ is contractible.
+The main challenge is to show $\Delta_{S,S'}$ is contractible.
 We believe $\Delta_{S,S'}$ in Conjecture~\ref{conj:contractible} can be metrized as non-positively curvature metric space in an appropriate sense, which would imply contractibility.
-There is a natural metric on $\Delta_{S,S'}$ as follows.
+There is a natural metric on $\Delta_{S,S'}$ defined as follows.
 The Coxeter group $W_{S'}$ associated with $A_{S'}$ has a natural action on either $\mathbb E^n$ or $\mathbb H^n$.
 We metrize $\Delta_{S,S'}$ such that each maximal simplex has the shape of the fundamental domain of this action of $W_{S'}$ and conjecture the resulting space is either $\CAT(0)$ or $\CAT(-1)$.
 However, the feasibility of this plan is not clear as verifying $\CAT(0)$ in high dimension situation is notoriously challenging.
 Instead we explore alternative ways of metrizing $\Delta_{S,S'}$, and alternative notions of non-positive curvature.

-Define an Artin group $A_\Gamma$ \emph{dominates} another Artin group $A_{\Gamma'}$ if there exists an isomorphism $f:\Gamma\to\Gamma'$ such that the label of $e$ is $\ge$ the label of $f(e)$ for each edge $e$ of $\Gamma$.
-An almost spherical Artin group is \emph{tight}, if it can not dominate other almost spherical Artin groups.
+We say that an Artin group $A_\Gamma$ \emph{dominates} another Artin group $A_{\Gamma'}$ if there exists an isomorphism $f:\Gamma\to\Gamma'$ such that the label of $e$ is $\ge$ the label of $f(e)$ for each edge $e$ of $\Gamma$.
+An almost spherical Artin group is \emph{tight}, if it cannot dominate other almost spherical Artin groups.
 The list of tight almost spherical Artin groups are much smaller - they are either of affine type, or they belong to two extra examples, associated with reflection groups acting on $\mathbb H^3$ and $\mathbb H^4$.
 Now for the complex $\Delta_{S,S'}$ as above with $A_{S'}$ almost spherical, we find a tight almost spherical Artin group $A_{T'}$ which is dominated by $A_{S'}$.
 Then we metrize $\Delta_{S,S'}$ such that each maximal simplex has the ``shape'' of the fundamental domain $F$ of the action of $W_{T'}$ rather than $W_{S'}$.